Enalean/tuleap-documentation-en/languages/en/user-guide/tql.rst

 Cross-tracker search widget is also available in expert mode allowing you to use extended syntax of TQL.

-In this extended syntax of TQL you can choose which fields you want to display on the widget through ``SELECT`` syntax:
+In this extended syntax of TQL you can choose which fields you want to display on the widget through ``SELECT`` syntax, and also on which tracker to perform the query with ``FROM``:

 ::

-    SELECT @pretty_title, @status, open_date WHERE @assigned_to = MYSELF()
+    SELECT @pretty_title, @status, open_date FROM @project = 'self' AND @tracker.name IN('release', 'sprint') WHERE @assigned_to = MYSELF()
-    // Returns all artifacts assigned to me and display its title, status and opening date.
+    // Returns all artifacts from current project release and sprint trackers assigned to me and display their title, status and opening date.

-When using Cross-tracker search expert mode, you must use ``SELECT`` syntax with at least one field and a condition after the ``WHERE``.
+When using Cross-tracker search expert mode, you must use ``SELECT`` syntax with at least one field, ``FROM`` with at least one condition, and a condition after the ``WHERE``.

 TQL ``SELECT`` syntax allow you to select on the same fields allowed for the condition plus some special fields: